Blog

 Despite their prevalence and the progressively serious complications they can cause if left untreated, only the more advanced forms of varicose veins are typically covered by the NHS.
 And there are many factors that are considered when deciding who can be treated.

 In 2007, the NHS started restricting access to varicose vein treatments like ablation and sclerotherapy.
-In 2012, access was then further restricted and cases are now assessed against new criteria to decide whether treatment is essential, important or low-priority.
+In 2012, access was then further restricted, and cases are now assessed against new criteria to decide whether treatment is essential, important or low-priority.

 Who is Eligible for Varicose Vein Treatment on the NHS?